tothuhien/lsd2/README.md

 	outgroup1
 	outgroup2

 If there are more than 1 outgroups, than they must be monophyletic in the input trees.
+By default, the program uses outgroup to root the tree and removes them before dating process.
+To keep to root in the final tree, use option -k in addition.

 ### Partition file